What I’m Submitting

 I’m working on three projects for submission at the moment.
 One is for my Escape Redemption Creek series due before Christmas.
 Another is a follow up story for my Tule entry to the With Love From Kurrajong Crossing series I’m working on with Dakota Harrison.
 It’s due sooner but will probably be published later next year.
 I’m also doing a historical novella for an anthology and may have an opportunity for a second if this goes well.

-I have been writing some small 1k shorts for a local tourist magazine featuring a couple who are doing their courting at local events and places.
-I did one for Spring and Summer but missed Autumn.
+I also have been writing some small 1k shorts for a local tourist magazine featuring a couple who are doing their courting at local events and places.
 I’m doing one for the winter edition atm.

 What I’m Writing

-Some of these are on hold while I catch up on the joy of being published by some of my favourite publishers.
+Some of these other stories are on hold while I catch up on the joy of being published.
 I do have a Rural Romance on the side which could fit into either series which is a marriage in trouble story.
 As things progress I’ll hopefully find where it belongs in the greater scheme of things.

 The Spy Who Kissed Me #Spymaster This is the sequel to #Spymistress featuring Dmitri, who is Anna’s partner in crime.
 I have only just started to write this one.
 I also have an idea for a third book in this series The Spy Who Killed Me.
 No hashtag yet.
 There is an idea floating for #Spybaby however.